san19menezes/responsive-css-grid-application/README.md

 # responsive-css-grid-application
-This is a sample practice application for CSS grid layout
+This is a Sample Application for CSS grid layout Responsive UI